-There can be no assurance that OTLLC and Turquoise Hill will be capable of raising the additional funding that is needed to continue the development of the Oyu Tolgoi project, including Hugo North Extension Lifts 1 and 2 and Heruga.
+There can be no assurance that OTLLC and Turquoise Hill will be capable of securing the funding that it needs to continue the development of the Oyu Tolgoi project, including Hugo North Extension Lift 1.

 Further development of the Oyu Tolgoi project depends upon the ability of OTLLC and Turquoise Hill to obtain additional funding, and such additional funding may not be available or available on reasonable commercial terms.